Popful Mail: Sega CD version

+Other versions

+The Super Famicom remake of Popful Mail was the first game Falcom developed for the platform, and it was programmed and co-written by Jun Nagashima.
+Nagashima recalled in an interview that the team learned a lot from their initial mistakes, and gave the impression that the Super Famicom was not as easy to develop for as NEC's computers.
+This version was originally slated for release in December 1993, and was eventually released by Falcom on June 10, 1994.

+A PC Engine Super CD-ROM² version of Popful Mail was revealed to be in the works by NEC Home Electronics by July 1993, with development handled by HuneX.
+Arcade Card support was confirmed by March 1994, the first screenshots were revealed about 10 months after the initial reveal, and the title was exhibited at the 1994 Tokyo Toy Show's NEC Booth.
+This version was released by NEC Home Electronics on August 12, 1994.

+A mobile phone version similar to the original PC-8801 release for DoJa-supported systems was published in five parts from 2003 to 2004 by Bothtec.
+An emulated PC-8801 version was released by D4 Enterprise as part of their Project EGG series on December 28, 2006 in Japan.
+The latest releases of the game are an emulated Sega CD version on the Mega Drive Mini 2 and another emulated PC-8801 version for the Nintendo Switch, also part of Project EGG, which was released in Japan, North America, and Europe on July 11, 2024.

 Reception

 Famitsu gave the SFC version 24/40, the PCE version 23/40, and the Sega CD version 22/40.

 The Sega CD version received a score of 31 out of 40 (average 7.75 out of 10) from Electronic Gaming Monthly.
 They especially praised the game's "cinema scenes".
 GamePro likewise gave their greatest praise to the cinema scenes and extensive voice acting, saying they "add great color to the game, setting these quirky characters apart from the standard mold of RPG heroes and villains."
 They also commented positively on the game's linear, undemanding gameplay.
 Retro Gamer included it on their list of top ten Mega CD games.

 Next Generation reviewed the Sega CD version of the game, rating it three stars out of five, and stated that "If your sense of humor is off-kilter enough, it shouldn't matter how old you are."